Train strikes: All the dates in January 2023

 Network Rail has reserves of trained signal workers, but only enough to allow 20pc of normal capacity to run.

-Avanti West Coast and East Midlands Railways will also be impacted by additional strike action in December.
+Avanti West Coast and East Midlands Railways were impacted by strike action in December.

 Can I get a refund if my train is cancelled?

-Rail chiefs are still assessing what the policy will be and will make an announcement closer to the time.
-Previously, customers have been able to use pre-booked tickets a day early, or claim refund if they are due to travel on the day of the strike.
+According to National Rail, if a train journey is cancelled, delayed or rescheduled, passengers are entitled to a change or refund from wherever they bought their tickets.
+Customers, for example, who bought a ticket for January 6 or 7 will be able to use their tickets a day early or up until January 10

-Customers with season tickets have previously been able to claim compensation through the delay repay scheme, while return tickets may be eligible for a 50pc refund if you cannot make part of your journey.
-Customers need to claim for refunds within 28 days.
+Customers with season tickets are able to claim compensation through the delay repay scheme, while National Rail says "weekly season tickets which have not started yet can be refunded, [although] a £10 admin fee may apply".

-National Rail's website states: “If you purchased an advance, off-peak or anytime ticket and choose not to travel at all because your service on either your outward or return journey has been cancelled, delayed or rescheduled then you will be entitled to a refund or change from the original retailer of your ticket.”
+National Rail's website states: “In the event of your service being affected by strike action, cross-industry ticket acceptance between different train companies and temporary removal of certain ticket restrictions may be made available."

 Why are rail workers striking?